Lord-Lavios/torrent-organizer/README.md

 ### Movies
 ![Movies](./images/movie.PNG)

-**Note (only when the mode is `--no-link`)** - It will delete all the files that are not `.mp4, .avi, .mkv, .avi and .srt`.
+**Note (only when the mode is `nolink`)** - It will delete all the files that are not `.mp4, .avi, .mkv, .avi and .srt`.
 This is to make sure that the script deletes all the unnecessary `.txt`, `.nfo`, folders remaining after the rename and sample video files.
 Best to use this script on a folder which only contains movies and tv shows.

 ## How to use
 - Install node